Written by Advanced Speech Pathologist, Christine Bosch.

 - Difficulty with processing sensory stimuli such as an oversensitivity to noise

-- Behaviours that are repetitive or ritualistic and the child has to complete that ritual before moving onto another task
+- Behaviours that are repetitive or ritualistic (i.e. having to complete a ritual task before moving onto another task)

 - Obsessive behaviours

-- ‘Black and white’ thinking and an inflexibility regarding rules or routines
+- ‘Black and white’ thinking and inflexibility with rules or routines

-If you are concerned that your child might be showing signs of autism, contact your paediatrician and they will guide you through the diagnostic process.
+If you are concerned that your child may be showing signs of autism, contact your paediatrician and they will make the appropriate referrals based on the findings of their initial assessment